NeXt-UI/next-tutorials/tutorials/tutorial-003-03.md

 });
 ```

 Thus, you see that the path is a child of ```nx.graphic.Topology.Path```.
 You are encouraged to customize color, width of stroke and even the shape of the path.
+The ```sourceNode``` attribute declares, obviously, the source node.
+In case if you have just one link in your path, a direction error may occur: the path's direction depends on a link's direction.
+So, unless you have initialized ```sourceNode```, path may take the opposite direction.

 To customize the way the path is rendered, look over ```draw``` method in ```nx.graphic.Topology.Path``` class.